timCF/silverb/README.md

 Silverb
 =======

-Now if one of module in your app contains
+Now if one of module in your app contains some of this .. app will not even start
 - Calls of undefined or deprecated public functions from other modules
 - Outdated attributes
-..It will not even start

 To use it in your module, write on top